Billing & Payment

 The payment due date for fall 2023 is August 7, 2023.

 Please note: work study and institutional employment awards are not deducted from your tuition statement because you will receive paychecks for the hours you have worked under these programs.

 Where can I pay my tuition and fees?

-- Online through your student’s MyDSU portal under the Make a Payment Link.
+- Online through your student’s WebAdvisor Self-Service portal using the Make a Payment link under Student Finance Admin.
 If you are a parent or guardian, your student will need to sign you into their account, and you can pay with either an e-check, debit or credit card.

 - In person at the Bursar’s Office window by cash, check or credit card during normal business hours.